nifedara/Liveability-Ranking-of-Nigerian-States-Using-Wikipedia/README.md

 2. Akwa-Ibom state is the least liveable state.

 There's no previously done Nigerian state liveabilty ranking metric to measure the accuracy of the result of my analysis with, but I believe Wikipedia articles can be used to estimate the development of regions of the world, like Nigeria where the United Nations Sustainable Development Goals are hard to track due to a lack of data.

+### Dataset ###
+The dataset of the Wikipedia articles about Nigeria which I created will be uploaded for access to anyone who is interested in a project like this.